In Alabama Senate Race, There’s Stiff Competition to Be the Most Pro-Trump

 Playing catch-up with the Trump movement, Brooks has managed to snag endorsements from right-wing leading lights like Laura Ingraham, Sean Hannity, Mark Levin, and Ann Coulter.
 The national Students for Trump organization has also backed him.

 But the “Trump Primary” in Alabama — which takes place on August 15, with a runoff vote in late September — has taken some odd turns.
-Most obviously, the president’s richly expressed grievances with his Attorney General has caused some issues with the GOP contest to choose his successor.
+Most obviously, the president’s richly expressed grievances with his attorney general has caused some issues with the GOP contest to choose his successor.

 Brooks, Moore, and Strange have all vowed solidarity with Jeff Sessions, while waxing optimistic about the Trump-Sessions relationship being strong enough to survive any sticks-and-stones tensions.
 Strange managed to blame the feud — which, of course, the president has repeatedly confirmed on Twitter — on the news media.
 Brooks came up with an imaginative gambit, offering to quit the race if Sessions resigned and returned to Alabama.
 It wasn’t going to happen, and wouldn’t work without a write-in campaign, but Brooks got loyalty points with Sessions fans.

 Even more recently, Trump’s displeasure with the Senate GOP effort to repeal and/or replace Obamacare has caused some new issues for Alabama Republicans.
 Strange, who is serving in the Senate on a fill-in basis, has no choice but to stick with Mitch McConnell, whose super-PAC is projected to spend $6 million to $8 million on the Alabama race before it’s all done.
 Brooks has leaped onto Trump’s criticism of McConnell’s failure to kill the legislative veto, which Strange has defended.
-Roy Moore has joined Brooks in saying he would not vote for McConnell as GOP Leader next year, and has further attacked the entire “Washington Establishment” of the GOP as an obstacle to Trump’s agenda.
+Roy Moore has joined Brooks in saying he would not vote for McConnell as GOP leader next year, and has further attacked the entire “Washington Establishment” of the GOP as an obstacle to Trump’s agenda.

 It’s all kind of dizzying.